“A simple but lovingly run guesthouse, plus a gorgeous little cottage, on the idyllic tiny island of Kastellorizo”

 Children (4-12 years)

 The family suite in the guesthouse is designed for parents with 2 children, and is excellent value, though space is limited.
-For more space, book Kallisto cottage - though bear in mind that children will have to sleep on a double sofabed in the sitting room, and that there are some unprotected drops.
 The upstairs studio apartment is perfect for parents with one older child; the guesthouse rooms are ideal for parents with one younger child (or on a tighter budget), using the daybed.